 If you have taken your time introducing the crate properly, you shouldn’t expect too many problems.
 But every dog is different and they don’t always respond how we expect.
 So here are a few issues you might encounter, and how to overcome them.

 The first problem might not have anything to do with the actual crate.
 If your dog is becoming stressed, it is possible that you have a dog that is suffering with separation anxiety.
-In extreme cases a dog can become anxious just because they are not in direct contact with you.
+In some cases a dog can become anxious just because they are not in direct contact with you.
 You don’t have to leave the room or house to upset a dog that is suffering with this type of anxiety!
 If this is the case, it might be easier to work on solving that problem first.
 You can think about re-introducing the crate at later date.

-What if he’s crying?
+What if he’s barking?

 If you experience any other problems using the crate, it is always worth considering getting help from a qualified, experienced behaviourist.
 They’ll give you specific advice for your dog and situation.